talent-plan/tinysql/courses/proj1-part1-README-en.md

 In this section, we will look at the logical representation and data processing using SQL.
 You can get your hands dirty by manipulating the database on [A Tour of TiDB](https://tour.tidb.io/).

+If you are quite familiar with SQL, you may skip this section.

 ## An Overview of SQL Syntax

 In relational databases, data exists in the form of `tables`.
 For example, in [A Tour of TiDB](https://tour.pingcap.io/), there is a `person` table: